jacek-kurlit/pik/README.md

   ![Example search by port](docs/search_by_port.gif)
 - Everywhere - Prefix search with '~' for example '~firefox'
   ![Example search everywhere](docs/search_everywhere.gif)
+- Select exact process by id - Prefix with '!' for example '!1234'
+- Select process family (process + it's children) - Prefix with '@' for example '@1234'

 After selecting process you can kill it with Ctrl + X